What Can I Claim for a Soft Tissue Injury From a Car Accident?

 - Pain and suffering

-- Income loss including past and future income loss when your injuries prevent you from returning to work to support yourself and your family or forces you to make adjustments at work or causes long term earning capacity issues
+- Income loss, including past and future income loss when your injuries prevent you from returning to work to support yourself and your family, they force you to make adjustments at work, or cause long-term earning capacity issues

 - Cost of future care you may need